-- Compound different rubbers in a two-roll mill - Interpret curing characteristics of rubber of an ODR curve. - Operate the hydraulic press for manufacturing rubber products. - Perform latex compounding. - Produce latex products from dipping and other processes. - Formulate compounding recipe for rubbers.
+- Compound different rubbers in a two roll mill - Interpret curing characteristics rubber from a ODR curve. - Operate the hydraulic press for manufacturing rubber products. - Perform latex compounding. - Produce latex products from dipping and other process. - Formulate compounding recipe for rubbers.